MarkStrickland562/MealDeliveryService/README.md

 ## Description
 This project is the team project for the javascript/Angular class at Epicodus coding bootcamp.
 The project is a Meal Delivery Service application.

-The application can be accessed through this URL: TBD
+The application can be accessed through this URL: https://mealdeliveryservice-946e3.firebaseapp.com

 ## Specifications
 * An end-user can search for restaurants.